lsst/dp0-2_lsst_io/tutorials-examples/cmndline-beginner.rst

 **Introduction:**
 This tutorial is an introduction to the terminal and command line functionality within the Rubin Science Platform.
 It is parallel to the
-Jupyter Notebook tutorial "Introduction to DP02" and demonstrates how to use the TAP service to query and retrieved catalog data; matplotlib to plot catalog data; the LSST Butler package to query and retrieve image data; and the LSST afwDisplay package to display images.
+Jupyter Notebook tutorial "Introduction to DP02" and demonstrates how to use the TAP service to query and retrieve catalog data; matplotlib to plot catalog data; the LSST Butler package to query and retrieve image data; and the LSST afwDisplay image package.

 This tutorial uses the Data Preview 0.2 (DP0.2) data set.
 This data set uses a subset of the DESC's Data Challenge 2 (DC2) simulated images, which have been reprocessed by Rubin Observatory using Version 23 of the LSST Science Pipelines.
-More information about the simulated data can be found in the DESC's DC2 paper and in the DP0.2 data release documentation.
+More information about the simulated data can be found in the DESC's `DC2 paper <https://ui.adsabs.harvard.edu/abs/2021ApJS..253...31L/abstract>`_ and in the `DP0.2 data release documentation <https://dp0-2.lsst.io>`_.

 .. _DP0-2-Cmndline-Beginner-Step-1: